 A primary objective of CEMA is to increase continuing medical education (CME) offerings as a retention tool for current DSH psychiatrists.
 Prior to the establishment of CEMA in the Budget Act of 2023, DSH had established a contract for continuing medical education with University of California, Irvine (UCI) in 2017.
-In the spring of 2024, this agreement was expanded to now provide CME credits for professional events and conferences (i.e. Psychopharmacology Resource Network (PRN) providing an annual DSH Prescribers Summit), in addition to DSH's regularly scheduled series.
+In the spring of 2024, CEMA expanded this agreement to now provide CME credits for professional events and conferences (i.e. Psychopharmacology Resource Network (PRN) providing an annual DSH Prescribers Summit), in addition to DSH's regularly scheduled series.
 This expansion of course offerings allow DSH providers and county partners the opportunity to refine their skills, and to stay current on the latest developments in psychiatry, ultimately improving patient care.
-DSH will continue to coordinate with specialty experts to provide CME for DSH psychiatrists and county partners, including topics in psychopharmacology, perinatal care, and neurology, and will provide an update in the 2025-26 May Revision.
+DSH will continue to coordinate with specialty experts to provide CME for DSH psychiatrists and county partners, including topics in psychopharmacology, perinatal care, and neurology.